lifros/firewall/README.md

-# firewall
+# Progetto firewall
-Home firewall based on OpenBSD and powered by Raspberry PI 4
+Home firewall based on OpenBSD (pf) and powered by Raspberry PI 4.